InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/repository-activity-score.md

 The repository activity score is a numeric value that represents the (GitHub) activity of an InnerSource project.
 It is derived automatically from repository statistics like GitHub stars, watches, and forks and may be enriched with KPIs from other tools or manual evaluations.

 In addition, it considers activity parameters like last update and creation date of the repo to give young projects with a lot of traction a boost.
-Projects with contributing guidelines and issues (public backlog) receive a higher ranking as well.
+Projects with contributing guidelines, active participation stats, and issues (public backlog) receive a higher ranking as well.

 All of this can be fetched and calculated automatically using the result set of the [GitHub search API](https://developer.github.com/v3/search/#search-repositories) and [GitHub statistics API](https://developer.github.com/v3/repos/statistics/).
 Other code versioning systems like BitBucket, Gitlab, Gerrit can be integrated as well if a similar API is available.